baloise/design-system/packages/library/src/components/bal-toast/readme.md

 Toast are used to inform the user with a simple text message.

-> Note: Toast are getting queued to not confuse the users.

 ## Usage

 Toast can be created with the `balToastController`.
 The default duration is 5000 milliseconds.